Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

   Click the drop-down list to change the offer status.
 The selected status is displayed in the *Pending status/Errors* column.
 This drop-down list is only displayed, when the checkbox of at least one offer is selected.
 The following statuses are available:
   - **Active**: The offer is active.
 It is displayed on the marketplace and can be sold there.
   - **Inactive**: The offer is inactive.
 It is not displayed on the marketplace and cannot be sold there.
-  - **Not available**: The offer is unknown to the marketplace and therefore cannot be sold there.
+  - **Offline**: The offer is unknown to the marketplace and therefore cannot be sold there.

-- *Change Tracking*
+- *Change tracking mode*
   Click the drop-down list to change the change tracking mode (ETL mode) of the offer.
-The selected change tracking mode is displayed in the *ChangeTracking* column.
+The selected change tracking mode is displayed in the *Change tracking mode* column.
 This drop-down list is only displayed, when the checkbox of one offer is selected.
 The following change tracking modes are available:
   - **manual**: Changes in a PIM product must be triggered manually to be applied to the offer.
 The initial offer is automatically applied.
   - **semi-automatic**: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module.
 The initial offer is automatically applied without confirmation.
   - **semi-automatic, changes must be confirmed by another user**: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module by another user.
 The initial offer is only applied after confirmation by another user.
-  - **Automatic**: Changes in a PIM product are automatically applied to the offer.
+  - **automatic**: Changes in a PIM product are automatically applied to the offer.
 The initial offer is also automatically applied.

 - ![Edit](/Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected offer from the list.
 This button is only displayed, when the checkbox of at least one offer is selected.

 [comment]: <> (not working -> if I want to edit an offer, a window is displayed loading all the time...)

 The list displays all created offers to this product.
 All fields are read-only.